Oluadepe/transafe-user-data-service/README.md

 ## Style Guide

-This project follows the [PEP 8](https://www.python.org/dev/peps/pep-0008/) style guide with the following exceptions:
+This project follows the [PEP 8](https://www.python.org/dev/peps/pep-0008/)

-- Line length should be no more than 120 characters.
-- Indentation should use 4 spaces instead of tabs.
-- Variable and function names should be in `lowercase_with_underscores` format.
-- Class names are in `CapitalizedWords` format.
-- Unused imports and variables should be removed before committing code.

 We use [pycodestyle](https://pycodestyle.pycqa.org/en/latest/) to enforce these style guidelines.